Wearing Compression Stockings After Surgery: Everything You Need to Know

 Some level of swelling is common and even expected after surgery.
 However, extreme swelling is not, and it can hamper your recovery and even lead to complications.
 Wearing compression stockings after surgery helps reduce swelling because the specially woven fabric does not allow your skin to expand, forcing the fluid to dissipate instead of settling in one place and causing swelling.
 For best results, compression stockings should be donned before you have a chance to swell very much, usually in the early morning right when you wake up.
 However, if your doctor instructs you to wear your compression stockings at any other time (such as during sleep), follow their rules first and foremost.

 Deep vein thrombosis (DVT) is a serious condition that occurs when a blood clot forms deep in the veins.
 Such blood clots usually form in the legs, but they can manifest in other deep veins of the body as well.
 If the blood clot breaks off and travels, it can cause severe problems in the lungs in the form of a pulmonary embolism.
 Signs of DVT include pain in your leg, red or discolored skin and a feeling of warmth.
-Surgery increases your chances of developing DVT, and having to remain sedentary also contributes to your risk—but wearing compression socks can help decrease the risk of developing DVT.
+Surgery increases your chances of developing DVT, and having to remain sedentary also contributes to your risk -- only walking early on and elevation truly increase venous blood flow but wearing compression socks after surgery can help decrease the risk of developing DVT.

 All of these factors combine to make your recovery safer overall.
 Graduated compression stockings improve circulation and reduce swelling, which helps prevent DVT and spider/varicose veins as well as speed up healing times.
 Compression stockings are also noninvasive and relatively inexpensive in the scheme of medical treatments, making them a great complement to other treatments.

 Recovery from surgery is a long journey, but wearing compression socks can help ease the way.
-Keep these six benefits in mind as you shop for compression stockings to wear after surgery.
+Keep these four benefits in mind as you shop for compression stockings to wear after surgery.